grafana/pyroscope/docs/sources/operators-guide/reference-http-api/index.md

 Entrypoint for the [Prometheus remote write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 This endpoint accepts an HTTP POST request with a body that contains a request encoded with [Protocol Buffers](https://developers.google.com/protocol-buffers) and compressed with [Snappy](https://github.com/google/snappy).
-You can find the definition of the protobuf message in [pkg/mimirpb/mimir.proto](https://github.com/grafana/mimir/blob/main/pkg/mimirpb/mimir.proto).
+You can find the definition of the protobuf message in [pkg/firepb/fire.proto](https://github.com/grafana/fire/blob/main/pkg/firepb/fire.proto).
 The HTTP request must contain the header `X-Prometheus-Remote-Write-Version` set to `0.1.0`.

 To skip the label name validation, perform the following actions:

 - Enable API's flag `-api.skip-label-name-validation-header-enabled=true`
-- Ensure that the request is sent with the header `X-Mimir-SkipLabelNameValidation: true`
+- Ensure that the request is sent with the header `X-Fire-SkipLabelNameValidation: true`

 This feature supports the writes from non-standard downstream clients that have metric name not Prometheus compliant.